-All eligible submissions are reviewed by a selection panel consisting of three - five City representatives is stewarded by City business unit representative.
+All eligible submissions are reviewed by a selection panel consisting of three - five city representatives and is stewarded by City business unit representative.
+A member of the curatorial panel may be on the selection panel.

 Applicants may be invited to an in-person or online interview with the selection panel.